“Why did you move to Thailand?”

 At a Crossroads.
 Time for a Change

-The open roads on my moped, swimming in the warm sea, massages on the beach, fresh fruit, beautiful women everywhere, stress-free living!
+The open roads on a moped, swimming in the warm sea, massages on the beach, fresh fruit, exotic women, stress-free living!
 This was another world.

 The holiday went fast, as they do, and it made me realise that I had been missing out, that travel and perhaps even living abroad was something I wanted to explore.